pgeeh/first-to-react/src/pages/Alternatives/Alternatives.md

 > Ember.js is a productive, battle-tested JavaScript framework for building modern web applications.
 It includes everything you need to build rich UIs that work on any device.

-Ember is a much more complete framework than React, with many additional features, components, and services built in.
+Ember is a much more complete framework than React, with many additional features, components, and services included.

 __[Backbone.js](http://backbonejs.org/)__